 TEACHING at DARTMOUTH

-I am a lecturer in Dartmouth's Environmental Studies Program and teach courses related to my expertise in ecology, interdisciplinary polar studies, and Arctic environmental change.
+I teacher courses in Dartmouth's Environmental Studies Program related to my expertise in ecology and interdisciplinary polar studies.
 I have designed and taught two project-based seminars called Science and Policy and Rapid Environmental Change (ENVS80.1/BIOL148 14S) and Arctic Environmental Change (ENVS80.1/BIOL148 16W).
 In addition, I have co-taught a larger lecture-based course called Environmental Issues of the Earth's Cold Regions (ENVS15 15S).
 Descriptions of each course are below.

 Training the next generation of scientists and building scientific literacy among all students requires innovative classroom strategies and opportunities for practical skill development.
 When appropriate, I use diverse strategies for teaching including lecturing, flipping the classroom, discussions, and hands-on activities.
 Students in my classes can also expect to develop skills such as written or verbal communication of complex scientific ideas.

 ENVS80.1/BIOL148 Science and Policy of Rapid Environmental Change